-Therefore, provided that the site is laid out broadly in accordance with the recommendations set out in the CBA report, allocation of in the region of 50 dwellings and/or a care home, and/or sheltered housing and/or housing with care for the elderly and a 3.14 ha park will have no significant impact on the openness of the Gap.
+Therefore, provided that the site is laid out broadly in accordance with the recommendations set out in the CBA report, allocation of in the region of 40 dwellings and/or sheltered housing and/or housing with care for the elderly and a 3.08 ha park will have no significant impact on the openness of the Gap.
 The Indicative Proposals Plan at 3) above has been developed on the basis of these recommendations.